Three centuries in three days

 The audience listened and sang along with the artists to the well-known pieces of Jewish folklore as well as songs almost forgotten but carefully picked, repeated and preserved by those in the Bucharest Klezmer Band.

 “There are many songs in Idish language, in Ivrit language.
-There are many songs that if we do not teach and study them, and we won’t sing them better or worse and perfect them and we will not know them to convey to the coming generation and we will not know how to teach them to our children and those who come, and to our neighbors, if we do not know how to teach them to love these songs, to understand them, to enjoy them, and to sing and send them in their turn we risk to lose them. „sais visibly excited Maia Morgenstern.
+There are many songs that if we do not teach and study them, and we won’t sing them better or worse and perfect them and we will not know them to convey to the coming generation and we will not know how to teach them to our children and those who come, and to our neighbours, if we do not know how to teach them to love these songs, to understand them, to enjoy them, and to sing and send them in their turn we risk to lose them. „says visibly excited Maia Morgenstern.
 This is why, says the artist, the Bucharest Klezmer Band learns a song every day.

 Besides the beauty of the funerary monuments, the visitors admired how well maintained this place is.